xlladdins/xll/docs/Excel4MacrosH-P.md

 **PIVOT.FIELD**(name, pivot\_field\_name, orientation, position)

-Name    is the name of the PivotTable report in which the user wants to pivot fields.
+Name&nbsp;&nbsp;&nbsp;&nbsp;is the name of the PivotTable report in which the user wants to pivot fields.
 If name is omitted, Microsoft Excel will use the PivotTable report containing the active cell.

-Pivot\_field\_name    is the name of the field which the user wishes to pivot to another part of the PivotTable report.
+Pivot\_field\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name of the field which the user wishes to pivot to another part of the PivotTable report.
 This argument is given as a text constant or a reference to a text constant.
 If field\_name is omitted, Microsoft Excel uses the field containing the active cell.

-Orientation    is an integer representing the destination of the field which is being pivoted.
+Orientation&nbsp;&nbsp;&nbsp;&nbsp;is an integer representing the destination of the field which is being pivoted.
 If this argument is omitted, then the orientation remains unchanged.
-The integers refer to orientations as
+The integers refer to orientations as follows:
-follows:

 |           |                 |
 | --------- | --------------- |